AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/error-message-field-used-in-multi-form-config.md

    >
    >To add the fields from the form you removed from the object, you might need to edit the custom form that remains attached to the object.
 This way, you can preserve the custom data information on the object.

-1. In the custom form you removed, edit the calculation for the custom field you were trying to update originally, then click **Save**.
+1. In the custom form you removed, edit the calculation for the custom field you were trying to update originally, then click **[!UICONTROL Save]**.

-   This time, Workfront should not encounter a conflict.
+   This time, [!DNL Workfront] should not encounter a conflict.

 1. (Optional) Remove the Checkbox fields from the custom forms or delete them from Workfront.